 “So we stopped the presses and realized we had a problem, and we decided to go back and read all of the applications that were still in progress,” she said.

 Out of the 360 pending applications they had, 29 of them contained passages from this same article.

-The actions Carrie and her team took varied, ranging from asking several students to rewrite their essays for borderline plagiarism, to cancelled interviews, to rescinding a student's offer of acceptance.
+The actions Carrie and her team took varied, ranging from asking several students to rewrite their essays for borderline plagiarism, to canceled interviews, to rescinding a student’s offer of acceptance.